 There’s no question that a general decline in the availability of the “American Dream” has caused many to rethink their priorities, and with the goal of every child doing better than their parents, earning a pension and retiring with a home of their own out of reach for so many, space travel seems more like a luxury.
 But I think there’s more here, and it hearkens back to the head vs. heart debate I’ve referred to with Uchuu Kyoudai before.
 Intellectually, a case can be made than manned space flight is almost never necessary or even advantageous.
 It’s much more expensive, lives are endangered, and the planning of any mission takes much longer.
 Yet, I think it’s necessary, because unmanned space flight simply lacks the power to engage the mind the way manned flight can.
 I think Space Brothers believes this too, and watching those scenes of the Japanese people staring up at the moon really brings the message home.

-he’s seen something – a flash, much as earlier astronauts had seen.
+Of course, the best thing to engage the public would probably be the discovery of intelligent life – verifiable, provable – beyond our planet.
+I don’t know how far Uchuu Kyoudai is going with the idea but it’s clearly important, given the role it played in the first episodes.
+And now that Hibito is on the moon at last, he’s seen something – a flash, much as earlier astronauts had seen.
 Not only that, he’s found a fellow UFO-taku in Buddy, though Hibito doesn’t seem too interested.
 It’s certainly true that astronauts have reported strange sightings over the decades, and that NASA hasn’t wanted to discuss it – but whatever Hibito and Mutta saw and whatever Hibito sees now, the sense of curiosity that drives the characters in the show foreword won’t accept such things without explanations easily.